-Find out how to get the Judge’s opinion before you argue your case and get the answers to the following questions:
+Find out how to influence the Judge’s opinion before you argue your case and get the answers to the following questions:

 Do you have a winning argument?

 Would it be persuasive or convincing to the judge, or even to your adversary?